Residents Cafe & Bar

 On 18th Street NW, where Dupont Circle's residential blocks give way to a stretch of low-key neighbourhood dining, a black-painted row house fronted by a greenery-draped patio signals that Residents Cafe & Bar is not trying to announce itself.
 The restraint is intentional and, as it turns out, accurate.
 Washington has no shortage of spots that dress above their cooking; Residents inverts the ratio.
 The patio draws you in before you register the menu, and the interior keeps that momentum going.

-The space runs across two levels and manages the rare trick of feeling both compact and unrushed.
+The space runs across two levels and feels compact yet unrushed.
 Mid-century modern stools line the bar, exposed brick runs along the walls, Edison bulbs cast a warm, low amber overhead, and white hexagon floor tiles anchor the whole composition in something that reads as vintage without leaning into nostalgia.
 The physical environment does what good restaurant design should do: it makes the food taste more generous than it might in a sterile room, and it makes a Tuesday evening feel worth dressing for.

 Residents belongs firmly to the second group.
 At a $$ price point, it competes not against Annabelle or Reveler's Hour at the upper end of the market, but against a set of neighbourhood cafes and bistros where the question is whether the food justifies the trip across town.
-The 2024 Michelin Bib Gourmand recognition answers that directly: this is cooking that earns its place in the Michelin universe, even if it is doing so at a price that makes it genuinely repeatable.
+The 2024 Michelin Bib Gourmand recognition answers that directly: this is cooking that earns its place in Michelin, at a price that makes it genuinely repeatable.

 Middle Eastern and European Influences, Handled Without Hedging